 Picture books are almost always 32 pages.
 The reasons for this are physical: when you fold paper, eight pages folds smoothly into what’s called a signature, while any more results in a group of pages too thick to bind nicely.
 In addition, the 32 pages can all be printed on a single sheet of paper, making it cost-effective.
 In extremely rare cases, picture books may be 16, 24, 40 or 48 pages, all multiples of eight (a signature); but 32 pages is industry standard.

-The Journey of Oliver K. Woodman, the illustrator, Joe Cepeda, is takes 48 pages to tell the story.
+There are variations: in my picture book, The Journey of Oliver K. Woodman, the illustrator, Joe Cepeda, takes 48 pages to tell the story.
 The text is letters or postcards, written by someone who gives a lift to Oliver, a wooden man, then writes back to Uncle Ray to report on Oliver’s progress across the nation from South Carolina to California.
-There are fourteen letter for fourteen spreads.
+There are fourteen letters for fourteen spreads.
 Cepeda is adding wordless spreads between each letter to show Oliver actually traveling.

 So, you may see board books at 16 or 24 pages, and picture books at 32, 40 or 48 pages.
 But the gold standard for picture books is 32 pages.